Skip to content

 These scripts refer to the different stages of developing an application:

-Make sure to create tsconfig.json
+Make sure to create a tsconfig.json:

 bash